Interpolation can hurt robust generalization even when there is no noise: Max- l2 -margin interpolation in robust linear classification

 \paragraph{Large $\lambda$ inducing a small $\ell_2$-norm} We first analyze the regularized estimator $\thetalambda$ for large $\lambda$ that constrains solutions to have small $\ell_2$-norm.
 We can therefore use Taylor's theorem and the closed-form expression of adversarial perturbations (see Lemma~\ref{lm:logregrisk} in \suppmat{}~\ref{sec:logrobrisk}) to approximate the unregularized robust loss from Equation~\eqref{eq:logridge} as follows:

 As a consequence, the minimizer $\thetalambda$ should result in a large \emph{robust average margin} solution, that is, a solution with large $\frac{1}{n } \sum_{i=1}^n \frac{1}{\|\theta\|_2}\left(y_i \langle x_i, \theta \rangle - \eps \| \Piper \theta\|_1 \right)$.
 Indeed, we observe this using simulations for finite $d, n$ in Figures~\ref{fig:logreg_explanation_margins}~and~\ref{fig:logreg_explanation_robust_margin_decay}.
-In particular, the objective in Equation~\eqref{eq:Taylorexp} leads to a trade-off between the sparsity (via its convex surrogate, the $\ell_1$-norm) of the estimator and an \emph{average} of the sample-wise margins $y_i \langle x_i, \theta \rangle $.
+In particular, the objective in Equation~\eqref{eq:Taylorexp} leads to a trade-off between the sparsity of the estimator (via its convex surrogate, the $\ell_1$-norm) and an \emph{average} of the sample-wise margins $y_i \langle x_i, \theta \rangle $.
 We note that such estimators have been well studied in the literature and are known to achieve good performance in recovering sparse ground truths~\cite{Bartlett98,Goa13,Plan12}.